 Who is Eligible to Bet in IA?

-Iowa Gambling regulations are standard compared to the rest of the United States.
+Iowa gambling regulations are standard compared to those in the US' other legal betting states.
 You must be at least 21 years old and within the state to place bets.
 If you win more than $1,200, Iowa betting laws require you to provide more personal information, like your full Social Security number.
-There are particular jobs and positions of authority that make you ineligible for betting, including:
+There are particular jobs, positions of authority, and circumstances that make you ineligible for betting in IA, including:

 Athletes or coaches for professional or college teams.